On this page

-According to the Retirement Income Review, government expenditure on the Age Pension is projected to fall over the next 40 years from 2.5% of GDP today to 2.3% in 2060.
-The proportion of people over Age Pension age receiving the pension is projected to fall from 71% today to 62% in 2060.
-At the same time, part-pensioners (as a percentage of all Age Pensioners) are projected to increase from 38% today to 63% in 2060.
+According to the Retirement Income Review, government expenditure on the Age Pension is projected to fall from around 2.5% of GDP today to 2.3% in 2060.
+The proportion of people over Age Pension age receiving the pension is projected to fall from around 71% today to 62% in 2060.
+At the same time, part-pensioners (as a percentage of all Age Pensioners) are projected to increase from 38% to 63% in 2060.

-The only fly in the ointment is the growing cost of superannuation tax concessions.
+The only fly in the ointment is the growing cost of super tax concessions.
 These are expected to grow as a proportion of GDP, exceeding the cost of the Age Pension by 2050.
-If there is a threat to the sustainability of our retirement income system, it’s the high cost of superannuation tax concessions to mostly wealthier retirees.
+If there is a threat to the sustainability of our retirement income system, it’s the high cost of super tax concessions to mostly wealthier retirees.

 Myth #8: The minimum drawdown rate is what the government recommends.